pydata/sparse/docs/getting_started/constructing.rst

 Generating random :obj:`COO` objects
 ------------------------------------
-The :obj:`sparse.random` method can be used to create random :obj:`COO` objects.
+The :obj:`sparse.random` method can be used to create random :obj:`COO` arrays.
 For example, the following will generate a :math:`10 \times 10` matrix with :math:`10` nonzero entries, each in the interval :math:`[0, 1)`.